Xenophobe (video game): Gameplay

-The goal of each level is to defeat all the aliens before time runs out.
+Xenophobe is an action game.
+The goal of each level is to defeat all the aliens before a countdown timer runs out.
 Some rooms routinely display the percentage of alien infection and time remaining until self-destruct when the level ends (but a nearby button can temporarily deactivate the count-down).
-Levels may contain more than one floor, and players use elevators (and sometimes holes in the floor) to move between floors to defeat all of the aliens.
-Players can also pick up more powerful weapons and other items to help in their eradication of the aliens.
+Levels may contain more than one floor, and players use elevators to move between floors.
+Players can also pick up more powerful weapons to help in their eradication of the aliens.